spokestack/spokestack.io/content/docs/Android/cookbook.md

 pipeline.start()
 ```

-before you'll be able to recognize a wakeword again.
+before you'll be able to recognize a wake word again.
 In-flight ASR requests will produce transcripts here as well.

 ### Regex-based NLU